GenesisFan64/Marsiano-MARS/README.md

-Marsiano-MARS
+** Marsiano-MARS **

-A GameBase/Engine/Library for making Sega 32X Games in pure assembly on ALL CPUs *WORK IN PROGRESS*
+A GameBase/Engine/Library for making Sega 32X Games in pure assembly on ALL CPUs *CURRENTLY UNSTABLE, IN THE MIDDLE OF REWRITING/OPTIMIZING CODE AND CHECKING TIMINGS*

 I'm also using this to research those real-hardware bugs and limitations that current emulators ignore.